 Their group, who had shipped between 1 and 2 metric tonnes of equipment, was one of three Sherpa groups across the path of totality.

-On the hill outside the observatory, large numbers gathered.
+On the hill outside the observatory, large numbers gathered to watch the solar eclipse.

 I joined a group run by Daniel Oppliger of Tropical Sails; a combination of eclipse veterans and eclipse newbies.